 - Terry Longshore will perform a solo, “Aphasia” by Mark Applebaum.
 This piece is a metaphor for the composer “confronting the terror of composing a new piece.”
-It’s literally hundreds of transformed vocal samples from renowned baritone Christopher Isherwood, set to a score of hand motions, and coordinated to each sound.
+It’s literally hundreds of transformed vocal samples from renowned baritone Nicholas Isherwood, set to a score of hand motions, and coordinated to each sound.

 - The concert will close with “That Which Colors the Soul”, a favorite composed jointly by Caballito Negro for hybrid flute, tabla, Handsonic, waterphone, and bottles, which places Hindustani musical traditions alongside the more restless and destabilized Western ideas.

 To book a seat in this very popular house concert series, please RSVP at froggie.com, and you can also email [email protected] “Suggested donation” is $15-$25.
 In general ~ pay what you can.
 All income levels welcome.
 A potluck will precede the concert at 6:30PM.